SanderGielisse/Enderstone/README.md

 The project is currently licensed under the GNU General Public License.
 The text version of the license can be found in the LICENSE.txt file.
-The license means you are allowed to use it, change it, improve it and publish it, but you are not allowed to change or remove the license headers.
+The license means you are allowed to use it, change it, improve it and publish it.
+You you are not allowed to change the names of copyright owners in the license header, neither are you allowed to remove the license headers.
+For a total explanation of what is allowed and what isn't, please check the LICENSE.txt file.

 GNU General Public License online: http://www.gnu.org/copyleft/gpl.html